nathan-otterbach/MACEnumerator/README.md

 # MACEnumerator

-small programm that gets all possible combinations of a given char set and desired amount of digits
+small programm to get all possible permutations of a set char[] set.

-to change char set or amount of digits: go to main method and change char[] set1 for your char set and int k for your amount of digits

-All possible combos will be written to mac.txt in debug folder
+The amout of k permutations is set by the user. the output of all possiblities is written to mac.txt file